silshack/spring2014/_posts/how-tos/2014-01-29-nitrousgit.md

 First, we need to make a commit.
 Do the following in the spring2014 directory

+We can check to see if we do need to commit, and what files we need to add by running `git status`

 ```bash
 $ git add _posts/date-newpost.md #This makes sure Git knows the post exists
 $ git commit -m "A Commit Message, be descriptive"